liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/01-intro.markdown

 ### Testing Projects

-Liferay provides many configuration settings for @product-ver@.
-Configuring several different @product@ installations to simulate/test certain behaviors can become cumbersome and time consuming.
+Liferay provides many configuration settings for @sharepoint-ver@.
+Configuring several different @sharepoint@ installations to simulate/test certain behaviors can become cumbersome and time consuming.
 With Liferay Workspace, you can easily organize environment settings and generate an environment installation with those settings.

 Liferay Workspace provides the `configs` folder, which lets you configure different environments in the same workspace.
-For example, you could configure separate @product@ environment settings for development, testing, and production in a single Liferay Workspace.
+For example, you could configure separate @sharepoint@ environment settings for development, testing, and sharepointion in a single Liferay Workspace.
 So how does it work?

 The `configs` folder offers six subfolders: